AnthonyPerugini/daily_wallpaper/README.md

 	* issues:

-		* Step 4 doesn't seem to be able to be done through wsl.
+		SOLVED * Step 4 doesn't seem to be able to be done through wsl.
 I will need to use windows python for this step?

-		* could have better naming convention for the filenames (use post title?)
+		SOLVED * could have better naming convention for the filenames (use post title?)
 Issue with this might be conflicts if two posts have the same name.